Zeo666/AllTheRoles/README.md

 7. Uncheck Auto-Update.
 8. Click on Install.
 9. Click Yes on the Windows popup.
-10. Paste the folder path in Windows search bar.
+10. Paste the folder path into the Windows search bar and hit enter.
-11. Click on Enter.
 12. Copy or move the contents of the All The Roles zip file into the AmongUs folder.
 13. Finally, launch Among Us from Epic Games library.